md-zeon/DevQnA/CONTRIBUTING.md

 # Contributing to DevQnA

-## 🌟 Welcome Contributors!
+## 🌟 Welcome!

-Thank you for your interest in contributing to DevQnA!
-We welcome contributions from developers of all skill levels.
-This guide will help you get started with contributing to our project.
+Thank you for your interest in DevQnA!
+This is a personal portfolio project built by **Zeanur Rahaman Zeon** to showcase full-stack development skills.
+While this is primarily a personal project, I welcome feedback, suggestions, and constructive input from the developer community.

 ## 📋 Table of Contents